Japan's Exceptional Service! Most Used Taxi App GO

 Picture courtesy of Japan Ukiyo-e Museum

-The Japan Ukiyo-e Museum began showing works from the Sakai family, a paper wholesaler in Matsumoto who had an ukiyo-e collection.
+The Japan Ukiyo-e Museum showcases works that once belonged to the Sakai family, a paper wholesaler in Matsumoto with a large ukiyo-e collection.
 The museum was founded in 1982 after this valuable private collection was left behind.
 The museum currently conducts art studies and holds exhibitions.

 Ukiyo-e is a type of Japanese painting that was developed during the Edo Period (1603 – 1868).
-It was an art form that depicted the scenery, people, and lifestyle of the pleasure-seeking world during that period.
+It was an art form that depicted the scenery, people, and lifestyle of the leisure class during that period.

 Japan Ukiyo-e Museum